Saudi Arabia restricts entry for GCC citizens, residents -SPA

 Saudi Arabia on Tuesday barred citizens and residents of Gulf Cooperation Council (GCC) countries from entering the kingdom for 14 days after returning from outside the region due to coronavirus concerns, state news agency SPA reported.

-Travelers coming from any fellow GCC state, which includes the United Arab Emirates, Bahrain, Kuwait, Oman, and Qatar, must spend 14 continuous days in that country and show no signs of the coronavirus before being granted entry, SPA said.
+Travellers coming from any fellow GCC state - the United Arab Emirates, Bahrain, Kuwait, Oman and Qatar - must spend 14 continuous days there and show no signs of the coronavirus before being granted entry, SPA said, citing an interior ministry source.
+Saudi Arabia reported its first case of coronavirus on Monday in a Saudi national returning from Iran, which has reported the most deaths outside China, where the flu-like disease originated.

+The other GCC states have also diagnosed the infection in people who had visited Iran, totalling at least 141 cases.
+Saudi Arabia took several measures last week to prevent the spread of the disease to the kingdom, banning foreigners arriving for the Muslim umrah pilgrimage, Gulf Arab citizens visiting Mecca and Medina, and tourists from at least 25 states where the virus has been found.

-It also cited an interior ministry source as saying that Saudi citizens or residents entering from a GCC country must inform authorities upon arrival in the kingdom of any travel outside the GCC in the preceding 14 days.
+SPA also said that Saudi citizens or residents entering from a GCC country must inform authorities upon arrival in the kingdom of any travel outside the GCC in the preceding 14 days.
+The kingdom will cooperate with any GCC country that wishes to apply the same procedures to travellers from the kingdom, it added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)